Azure-Samples/hdinsight-dotnet-java-storm-eventhub/README.md

 	For information on creating an Event Hub and policies, see [Get Started with Event Hubs](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-csharp-ephcs-getstarted/).

 * **Storm on HDInsight cluster** - the Azure HDInsight cluster that you will submit the topologies to.
-This example _requires_ Storm on HDInsight 3.5.
+This example _requires_ Storm on HDInsight 3.5 or 3.6.

-    Storm on HDInsight 3.5 includes Storm 1.0.1.
-There are breaking changes in the class namespace for Storm components, which cause problems if you try to use this example against earlier versions of Storm.

 ## SCP.NET package version

 The SCP.NET package version that you use for this project depends on the version of Storm installed on your HDInsight cluster.
-Use SCP 1.0.#.# with this example, since it is for Storm 1.0.#, which is on HDInsight 3.5.
+Use SCP 1.0.#.# with this example.

 ##Build and deploy